Since my last blog, much has changed.

 I send my sister a text.

-The only person that could possibly understand the situation I’m experiencing, and she doesn’t care at all 😔
+The only person that could possibly understand the situation I’m experiencing, and she’s not interested.

 Jacque told me I was welcome to bring my husband, but I wasn’t sure if I wanted him to come.
 He’s not been the most understanding about my situation.
 Why would he want to meet a 15 year old kid I’ve never known about until now?

-I couldn’t even tell my dad I was going on this trip.
+I couldn’t even tell my dad I was going on this trip, for fear that I would hurt his feelings.
 Thankfully, he was going out of town that weekend, so he didn’t question where I was.

 Two weeks later, I packed up the butterflies in my stomach and drove north to Interlochen.
 My husband decided to come, although he was apprehensive.